julienloizelet/docker-compose-development/README-JLO.md

 So now you can modify your code in `some/local/path/to/my-module` ànd your modifications will be instantanly visible in your docker project.

+## Dockerized Magento 2 and Phpstorm

+To generate xsd schema mapping, go to the path of Magento 2 installation directory

+    cd /some/path/to/the/clone/workspace/m23/magento2

+And run the following commmand :

+    dev php bin/magento dev:urn-catalog:generate .idea/misc.xml

+Maybe you should have to delete first the `.idea/misc.xml`.

 @TODO :
 see asciineme here to install with redis :